 What’s best for my dog?

 The easy answer is that it depends on your dog.

-While raw feeding is growing in popularity, it does not suit all dogs (or owners).
-Dogs with certain health conditions like kidney or liver problems are better on lower protein diets for example.
-What’s more dogs with lowered immunity are more susceptible to bacteria so raw food may be inappropriate for them.
+While feeding raw is growing in popularity, a raw diet may not suit all dogs (or owners).
+For example, dogs with certain health conditions like kidney or liver problems are better on lower protein diets.
+What’s more, dogs with lowered immunity are more susceptible to bacteria, so that raw food may be inappropriate for them.

 Raw dog food pros and cons

-The debate over raw feeding is not going to end anytime soon.
-People that are pro raw feeding are passionate about its benefits.
-Likewise, those that are against the raw food movement are convinced of its dangers.
+The debate over whether to feed raw isn’t going to end anytime soon.
+Owners that are pro raw feeding are passionate about its benefits.
+Likewise, those that are against the raw dog food movement are convinced of its dangers.

 If you do decide to transition your dog to a raw diet, there’s lots of online advice as to how to go about it, like this article from Darwins Vets, but it’s always worth getting your dog checked over by a vet before making significant changes to their diet.

 Last update on 2024-03-04 / Affiliate links / Images from Amazon Product Advertising API